 - Actively facilitate the Case Management Process.
 This includes completing all necessary client intake documents, complete programmatic assessments (three times a year); develop and revise service plans every 90 days with each participant assigned, programming in schools, home visits, phone calls, field trips.

-- Facilitate group sessions, including, but not limited to: Social and Emotional Learning (SEL) Groups, Violence Prevention Groups, Trades, Career Readiness, College Readiness, Academic Support/Tutoring Groups, and Recreational Sessions as it is outlined in the program curriculum.
+- Facilitate group sessions, including, but not limited to: Social and Emotional Learning (SEL) Groups, Violence Prevention Groups, Trades, Career Readiness, College Readiness, Academic Support/Tutoring Groups, and STEM as it is outlined in the program curriculum.

 - Conduct one-on-one mentoring to participants in an effort to assist them in achieving goals outlined in the Service Plan